FlintTD/GargleScraper/README.md

 ### Unimplemented Commands
 **-o**, or **--overwrite**: Modifier which will cause the scaper to overwrite any posts found to be already downloaded.

+# Selected Thank-Yous
+* [This thread on GitHub](https://gist.github.com/micycle1/735006a338e4bea1a9c06377610886e7) provided valuable insight into the Wix API which backends DeviantArt.